 I like that he’s reading a pretty interesting narrative that has a little Hawaiian history thrown in.

 I found this book through Ms. YingLing Reads.
 She’s a middle school librarian with a special interest in finding books for reluctant boy readers.
 She says, “This was a great skateboarding book with lots of descriptions of skateboarding tricks and action, as well as a pleasant plot that did not involve building a skate park.”

-I’ll keep you posted on how I did with this list.
+I’ll keep you posted on how I did on this list.
 His mom will let me know if these are his Drop Everything and Read Books.
 I hope so!

-To view any book more closely at Amazon, click on image or go here to Barnes and Noble.
+To view any book more closely at Amazon, click on image.